-- Do try to attend site visits organised by the Council where possible. - Don't request a site visit unless you feel it is strictly necessary because: - particular site factors are significant in terms of the weight attached to them relative to other factors or the difficulty of their assessment in the absence of a site inspection; or - there are significant policy or precedent implications and specific site factors need to be carefully addressed. - Do ensure that you treat the site visit only as an opportunity to seek information and to observe the site. - Do ask the officers at the site visit questions or seek clarification from them on matters which are relevant to the site inspection. - Don't hear representations from any other party, with the exception of the Ward Member(s) whose address must focus only on site factors and site issues.
-Where you are approached by the applicant or a third party, advise them that they should make representations in writing to the authority and direct them to or inform the officer present. - Don't express opinions or views to anyone. - Don't enter a site which is subject to a proposal other than as part of an official site visit, even in response to an invitation, as this may give the impression of bias unless: - you feel it is essential for you to visit the site other than through attending the official site visit, - you have first spoken to the Head of Planning and Transportation about your intention to do so and why (which will be recorded on the file) and - you can ensure you will comply with these good practice rules on site visits.
+- Do request an early site visit if you think one is required. - Do try to attend site visits organised by the Council where possible. - Don't request a site visit unless you feel it is strictly necessary because: - particular site factors are significant in terms of the weight attached to them relative to other factors or the difficulty of their assessment in the absence of a site inspection; or - there are significant policy or precedent implications and specific site factors need to be carefully addressed. - Do ensure that you treat the site visit only as an opportunity to seek information and to observe the site. - Do ask the officers at the site visit questions or seek clarification from them on matters which are relevant to the site inspection. - Don't hear representations from any other party, with the exception of the Ward Member(s) whose address must focus only on site factors and site issues.
+Where you are approached by the applicant or a third party, advise them that they should make representations in writing to the authority and direct them to or inform the officer present. - Don't express opinions or views to anyone. - Don't enter a site not open to the public which is subject to a proposal other than as part of an official site visit, even in response to an invitation, as this may give the impression of bias unless:- - you feel it is essential for you to visit the site other than through attending the official site visit, - you have first spoken to the Head of Planning and Transportation about your intention to do so and why (which will be recorded on the file) and - you can ensure you will comply with these good practice rules on site visits.